ManDude/JakContinueMapper/README.md

 ## Building

-The project is a Visual Studio 2019 project file, for .NET 5.0.
+The project is a Visual Studio 2019 project file, for .NET Core 3.0.

+## Downloading

+The latest release builds of the tool can be downloaded on [the releases tab](https://github.com/ManDude/JakContinueMapper/releases).